Darren Berg: Early life

 Berg was born with the name Frederick Darren Muskopf on May 17, 1962 in Ashland, Oregon, and grew up in Grants Pass, about an hour to the northwest.
 Darren's sister Wendy described their parents' relationship as abusive.
 "When he was a tiny boy, and my dad would be beating on my mother, he would crawl under the bed," said Wendy about Darren.
 Darren's grandfather drove for Greyhound Lines, a fact that Berg would frequently tell MTR Western drivers.

 Berg's parents divorced in 1975.
 After his mother remarried, he changed his last name to match his stepfather's.
 He enrolled at the University of Oregon in Eugene where he joined and was elected treasurer of Oregon's Pi Kappa Alpha fraternity chapter.
 Berg later served as president and treasurer of the chapter simultaneously.
-The chapter accused Berg of embezzling as much as $21,000 of his funds to fund his charter bus company.
+The chapter accused Berg of embezzling as much as $21,000 of its funds to fund his charter bus company.
 Berg denied the allegations, left the fraternity, and dropped out of the university.